dipayansardar73-decode/BHUMI_THE_FUTURE_OF_AGRICULTURE/README.md

 **Dipayan Sardar** - dipayansardar73@gmail.com

 **Acknowledgments**
-Google for the Gemini API
+1.Google for the Gemini API

-The open-source community for React, Vite, Tailwind CSS, and other libraries
+2.The open-source community for React, Vite, Tailwind CSS, and other libraries

-Farmers worldwide who inspire this work
+3.Farmers worldwide who inspire this work

 **📬 Contact**
 GitHub Repository: https://github.com/dipayansardar73-decode/BHUMI_THE_FUTURE_OF_AGRICULTURE